kevintruong/til/C-Programming,-Part-3:-Common-Gotchas.md

   case 3: printf("Me three\n");
 }
 ```
 Case statements without a break will just continue onto the code of the next case statement.
-Correct code is show below.
+The correct code is shown below.
 The break for the last statements is unnecessary because there are no more cases to be executed after the last one.
-However if more are added, it can cause some bugs.
+If more are added, it can cause some bugs.
 ```C
 int flag = 1; // Will print only "I'm printed\n"
 switch(flag) {